-Line 11a - Interest Received on U.S. Obligations
+Line B6 - Interest Received on U.S. Obligations

-Enter the amount of interest income from U.S. Government obligations included on line 7.
+Enter the amount of interest income from U.S. Government obligations included on page 1, line 7.
 U.S. Government obligations include obligations such as U.S. savings bonds and treasury bills.
 You cannot deduct any interest or other related expenses incurred to purchase or carry the obligations.
 If such expenses are included in Arizona gross income, you must reduce the subtraction by such expenses.
+Reduce the subtraction only by the amount of such expenses included in your Arizona gross income.

 NOTE: Do not subtract interest earned on FNMA or GNMA bonds since this interest is taxable by Arizona.
-For more information, see the department's Guidelines for Exempt Securities.
+For details, see the department's income tax ruling, ITR 02-1.